-To collect additional data on the nature of the organizations in the region as well as the relationships between organizations, we developed and implemented an online social network survey.
-This survey was sent to a list of participants generated from the key informant interviews.
-The respondents were selected based on the following criteria: (1) they represented one of the 35 members on the list generated from the informants; (2) they have a high position in their organization and were "best situated" to answer the questions regarding organizational characteristics and collaborative relationships.
-As other organizations were listed, we then reached out to them to take the survey.
+To collect additional data on the nature of the organizations in the region as well as the relationships between organizations, we developed and administered an online social network survey.
+This survey was sent to a list of participants generated from the leadership team and the key informant interviews.
+The respondents were selected based on: (1) if they represented one of the 35 members on the list generated from the informants; and (2) if they were in a position to answer the questions regarding the organization and collaborative relationships.
+As other organizations were listed, we reached out to them to take the survey.
 This resulted in 66 total survey participants.